Create and Save Files with Your AI Assistant

-Your bot can create files and save them directly to your server.
-Once saved, you can browse, preview, copy, and download them from the Files section of your Dashboard, no apps, no email, no file sharing services needed.
+Your OpenClaw AI assistant can create files and save them directly to your server, and you can hand files to it just as easily.
+Browse, preview, upload, and download everything from the Files section of your Dashboard, no apps, no email, no file sharing services needed.

 Asking your bot to create a file